jreypo/jreypo.github.io/_posts/2011-09-07-how-to-get-esxi-network-connections-using-powercli.md

 ---
-title: How to get ESX(i) network connections using PowerCLI
+title: How to get ESXi network connections using PowerCLI
 date: 2011-09-07
 type: post
 classes: wide